 At the same time, travel providers are fighting for the business of the few travelers that remain.
 This has created a perfect storm of sorts, where you may find it easier to earn and use your travel rewards than in the past.
 So for some, there is an opportunity to take a chance on booking travel for 2021.
 There’s a lot of award availability and cheap hotels, says Matt Kepnes, travel author and founder of the travel site Nomadic Matt.
 You can find a lot of deals right now, and if you’re going to book any travel, be sure it’s refundable, he says.

-But whether a travel credit card makes sense for you in 2020 depends on your personal situation.
+But whether a travel credit card makes sense for you during the pandemic depends on your personal situation.
 A straightforward cash back card may be a better option based on your goals.
 And if you’ve found it difficult to stay out of credit card debt, then a debit card or prepaid card may be a better choice.
 There’s never a situation where the value of credit card rewards will outweigh the interest you pay on a credit card balance.

-How to Use Your Travel Credit Card in 2020
+How to Use Your Travel Credit Card During the Pandemic

 Most of these benefits are only temporary though, so if you plan on taking advantage of them pay attention to when they expire.